 This is where my obsession with all things entrepreneurial began, and also my love of social media.
 By building an online presence and embracing my internet connection, I’ve gone on to:

-- Obtain not one, but two creative writing degrees (one specializing in children’s fiction).
+- Obtain not one, but two creative writing degrees (one specialising in children’s fiction).

 - Sign a second contract for Lanterns in the Sky with The Parliament House Publishing (Spring, 2019).

-- Work remotely for Pen Name Publishing as their Marketing Assistant.
+- Work remotely for Pen Name Publishing as their Marketing Assistant Intern.

 And as a bonus fun fact, I did all of this before I turned 21.